jenkinsci/btc-embeddedplatform-plugin/README.md

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
 **profilePath** | Path of the profile.
-If it does not exist, it will be created.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "profile.epp"
+If it does not exist, it will be created, relative to the jenkins job's workspace or an enclosing "dir" block.<br>**mandatory** | "profile.epp"
-**tlModelPath** | Path of the TargetLink model.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory for TL use case** | "model.slx" tlScriptPath | Path of the model init script.
-The path can be absolute or relative to the jenkins job's workspace. | "init.m" tlSubsystem | Name of the Subsystem representing the TL top-level subsystem for the analysis.
-Note: Argument is mandatory if there is more than one top-level system in the model. | "Controller" environmentXmlPath | Path to the XML file with additional include paths, etc..
-The path can be absolute or relative to the jenkins job's workspace. | "Environment.xml" reuseExistingCode | Boolean flag that controls if EmbeddedPlatform will use existing generated code from TargetLink.
+**tlModelPath** | Path of the TargetLink model, relative to the jenkins job's workspace or an enclosing "dir" block.<br>**mandatory for TL use case** | "model.slx" tlScriptPath | Path of the model init script, relative to the jenkins job's workspace or an enclosing "dir" block. | "init.m" tlSubsystem | Name of the Subsystem representing the TL top-level subsystem for the analysis.
+Note: Argument is mandatory if there is more than one top-level system in the model. | "Controller" environmentXmlPath | Path to the XML file with additional include paths, etc., relative to the jenkins job's workspace or an enclosing "dir" block. | "Environment.xml" reuseExistingCode | Boolean flag that controls if EmbeddedPlatform will use existing generated code from TargetLink.
 Requires the Code and the linking information in the data dictionary to be available.<br>(default: false) | true, false tlSubsystemFilter | Regular expression that controls which subsystems will be available for testing.
 Please note that removing a subsystem will cause its children to be removed as well.<br>(default: empty; all subsystems will be available for testing) | "scope_.*" (matches scope_a and scope_b but not new_scope_a) tlCalibrationFilter | Regular expression that controls which calibrations will be available for testing. <br>(default: empty; all detected calibrations will be available for testing) | "c.*" (matches cFooBar but noch mpFooBar)